 - Moderating protein intake at dinner because our pancreatic enzymes reduce as we age and we don’t metabolise protein as well overnight.

-- Doing some specific mindfulness activities to reduce blood pressure.
+- Doing some specific mindfulness activities to reduce our blood pressure.